Best Temperature Range for Pet Snakes (Species Comparison)

 Why Temperature Matters for Snakes

-Snakes cannot produce their own body heat, so they rely completely on the environment.
+Snakes cannot generate their own body heat, so they rely completely on their environment.
 Incorrect temperatures can cause:

 • Regurgitation after feeding